 Now that you know who you want to cater to, ask yourself this: how do you want those people to see your business?
 Maybe you want your young target audience to associate your company with fun and irreverence.
 Or perhaps you want to be seen as luxurious, high-end, and aspirational.

 But as you determine your identity, don’t just think about the adjectives you want your target audience to associate with your brand.
 Think about the core values you want people to associate with it, too.
+Your logo will play a vital role in establishing this identity.
+You need to convey what your company stands for in a simple and memorable way.
+The logo colors, imagery and font will all contribute to how your audience perceives you.
+Tip: try a free logo software to test ideas throughout the process.

 Let me give you two examples: Starbucks and Coca Cola.